Macroscopic Particle Transport in Dissipative Long-Range Bosonic Systems: Discussion

 \section{Discussion}

-To summarize, we have constructed the macroscopic particle transport theory of dissipative bosonic systems with long-range hopping and long-range interactions by introducing the optimal transport theory.
+To summarize, by establishing the optimal transport theory in open quantum systems, we have constructed the macroscopic particle transport theory of dissipative bosonic systems with long-range hopping and long-range interactions.
 By defining the cost function and generalized Wasserstein distance in open quantum systems, we have rigorously obtained the lower bound for the transport time of the bosonic systems with local particle loss and gain.
 More interestingly, we generally demonstrate that the presence of decoherence-free subspaces facilitates long-distance transport processes.
 It is worth noting that the above analysis and findings for bosonic systems are similarly applicable to fermionic systems.

 A significant prospect is further exploring the optimal Lieb-Robinson bound for dissipative bosonic systems with long-range interaction and long-range hopping.
 However, due to the unbounded nature of bosons, the optimal bound may be difficult to figure out.
-Additionally, consider a more general nonlocal dissipation rate $\gamma_{ij}$ satisfying a power-law decay is meaningful.
+Additionally, one can consider a more general nonlocal dissipation rate $\gamma_{ij}$ satisfying a power-law decay is meaningful.
 However, the analysis goes beyond the optimal transport theory.
+A tighter upper bound for the probability of microscopic transport in the presence of $n$-body loss in Result 4 is also expected as a future work.